chalmers-revere/opendlv/README.md

 namespace system {

 // Note that we pass references and that const goes after type.
-// All member must be declared in the initialization list and the constructor.
+// All member MUST be declared in the initialization list and the constructor.
 ExampleClassB::ExampleClassB(std::string const &a_arg) :
     ExampleClassA(),
     m_classMember(42),